-Recently, the Madras High Court held that a woman has the fundamental right to dignity as a mother, and the maternity leave period is a part of the service period under the maternity policy in India.To have a better understanding of what is maternity leave in India, one has to go through the Maternity Benefit Act, 1961.
+Recently, the Madras High Court held that a woman has the fundamental right to dignity as a mother, and the maternity leave period is a part of the service period under the maternity policy in India.To have a better understanding of what is maternity and paternity leave in India, one has to go through the Maternity Benefit Act, 1961.
 In India, the maternity leave policy follows a straight jacket formula of 26 weeks paid leave and childcare leave post-birth.

 The key features and implications of the Maternity Benefits Act, 2017 stating the maternity leave rules in India are:

 A working woman has the complete right to ask for light jobs during her pregnancy period.
 She can avoid the work which requires standing for long hours.
 Or she can ask to work in a section where hazardous substances are not used.

 Along with this, there includes an additional benefit in the maternity leave policy of India for working mothers.
 The new maternity leave rules in India includes a non-discriminatory performance appraisal system acknowledging the absence of female employees.

 Awareness: This Act makes it compulsory for employers to educate women about the eligibility of maternity leave, at the time of their appointment.

 Maternity leaves in India mean a period legally allowing an Indian woman to be absent from work for a stipulated number of weeks before and after she gives birth.
 This period is indispensable so as to take care of the new-born child/children in the early stages of their infancy: